rbarfield/Barfield_website/pages/Rcode.md

 <h2> Rcode

 <p class="view"><a href="https://cran.r-project.org/web/packages/CpGassoc/index.html"> <h3>CpGassoc</h3> </a></p>
-<p> R package wrote under the supervision of Dr. Conneely.
+<p> R package written under the supervision of Dr. Conneely.
 Designed to test for association between methylation at CpG sites across the genome and a phenotype of interest, adjusting for any relevant covariates.</p>

 <h3 id="DNAmpop">DNA methylation population stratification</h3>
 <p> Code and information on DNA methylation population stratification work done from Barfield et al 2014.
 Can be <a href="http://genetics.emory.edu/research/conneely/annotation-r-code.html">found here</a>.
 Paper can be found <a href="https://www.ncbi.nlm.nih.gov/pubmed/24478250">here</a></p>